tosdr/terms-dictionary/README.md

 ToS;DR has forked OTA's terms types in order to add custom types that are not covered by OTA's official terms types.
 An example would be **Corporate Social Responsibility**, or CSR.
 Many documents in Phoenix concern CSR, but OTA did not have an official terms type to classify them.
 Thus, we added the CSR terms type to the ToS;DR fork of OTA's official terms types.

-**Requirements**: Ruby installed in the shell, a CSV dump of Phoenix documents.
+**Requirements**: Ruby installed in the shell, a CSV dump of Phoenix documents named `documents.csv`.

 To run the script from the console: `ruby ./create_name_dictionary.rb`